Ryan Jeffers Preview, Player Props: Twins vs. Guardians

 Ryan Jeffers At The Plate

-- In 12.0% of his games this season, he has hit a long ball, and 3.7% of his trips to the dish.
+- In 11.8% of his games this season, he has hit a home run, and 3.6% of his trips to the plate.

-- Jeffers has an RBI in 20 of 75 games this season, with multiple RBI in nine of them.
+- In 21 games this year (27.6%), Jeffers has picked up an RBI, and in nine of those games (11.8%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.